kiron0/locio-docs/README.md

 # Count in a specific directory
 locio /path/to/directory

-# Count only Rust files with statistics
+# Count only TypeScript files with statistics
-locio --include-ext rs --stats
+locio --include-ext ts --stats
 ```

 See the **CLI Usage** and **Examples** sections in this docs site for more options and patterns.